 To help you with your research as you seek to hire a landscape professional for your commercial landscape, we’ve put together a list of some major landscape contract red flags.

-These signs should give you immediate pause and convince you that you need to look into finding another company for commercial landscape maintenance & construction in Greater Chicago.
+These signs should give you immediate pause and convince you to look into finding another company for commercial landscape maintenance & construction in Greater Chicago.

 1. Lack of Clear Expectations